Juizes-MTG-Portugal/Juizes-MTG-Portugal.github.io/docs/_posts/2023-11-20-multiplayer-addendum-magic-tournament-rules.markdown

 **Policy Additions**

-**3.1A.** In Multiplayer tournaments, the following tie breakers are used to determine how a player ranks:
+**3.1A.** In Multiplayer Tournaments, the following tie breakers are used to determine how a player ranks:

 1. Match points
 2. Match Win percentage